 The Jarrow/Wearmouth monastery was the home of Abbot Ceolfrith and the birthplace of the Codex Amiatinus.
 The Jarrow/Wearmouth Pandect Bible, to give it its true title exists today in Florence as one of three originals produced by Ceolfrith.

-IT HAS RETURNED HOME TO JARROW AND IS ON DISPLAY AT BEDE’S WORLD UNTIL 21st.
-SEPTEMBER 2014.
-THE ONLY FULL-SIZE REPLICA OF THIS AMAZING BIBLE HAS BEEN KINDLY LOANED TO BEDE’S WORLD MUSEUM UNTIL THAT DATE, AFTER WHICH IT WILL RETURN TO ITALY.
-THE CODEX AMIATINUS IS THE ONLY REMAINING PANDECT OF THREE SINGLE VOLUMES WRITTEN AND PRODUCED IN THE MONASTIC SCRIPTORIUM IN THE 7th.
+IN AUTUMN 2014 A FULL-SIZED REPLICA OF THIS AMAZING BIBLE WAS KINDLY LOANED TO BEDE’S WORLD MUSEUM.
+THIS REPLICA WAS MADE FOR AMIATA BY MANUELA VESTRI AND HER FIRM, LA META.
+THE ORIGINAL CODEX AMIATINUS IS THE ONLY REMAINING PANDECT OF THREE SINGLE VOLUMES WRITTEN AND PRODUCED IN THE MONASTIC SCRIPTORIUM IN THE 7th.
 CENTURY UNDER THE DIRECTION OF ABBOT CEOLFRITH.
 (PROJECT STARTED IN AD692) THE OTHER TWO SINGLE VOLUMES ARE MISSING, POSSIBLY DESTROYED DURING THE VIKING INVATIONS TO THE NORTH OF ENGLAND.

 The one surviving Pandect Bible produced in the monastic scriptoria is unique, not only for its superb uncial script, but also for the elaborate and informative 7th. century illustrations which illuminate and bring the Pandect to life.